Kirishima with Kids: A Family Guide to Kagoshima’s Mountain Onsen & Shrine Country (2026)

 • No train access — Rental car or ryokan pickup required.

-• Limited dining — Most ryokans handle dinner; standalone restaurants rare.
+• Limited dining — Most ryokans handle dinner; standalone restaurants are rare.

 • Weather-dependent — Higher elevation means more rain and cloud cover.